Liu Chien-kuo

 Liu Chien-kuo (劉建國 (Liú Jiànguó); born 9 March 1969) is a Taiwanese politician.
 A former member of the Yunlin County Council, he has represented Yunlin County in the Legislative Yuan since 2009.

-Education
+Early life and education

-Liu has earned two bachelor's degrees, one from National Open University in public administration and the other from Meiho University in social work.
-He also earned a master's degree from Nanhua University.
+Liu was born on March 9, 1969, in Douliu, Yunlin.
+After high school, he graduated from National Open University with a bachelor's degree in public administration and earned a second bachelor's degree, a Bachelor of Social Work (B.S.W.), from Meiho University.
+Later, he also earned a Master of Arts (M.A.) in tourism management from Nanhua University.

 Political career

 Liu served on the Yunlin County Council before running for a legislative seat in 2008.
 In January 2008, he filed a lawsuit against Chang Sho-wen, accusing Chang of bribery.
 He had lost to the Kuomintang candidate in the legislative elections held that month and in June 2009, Chang's election was annulled.
 Liu faced Lee Ying-yuan in a primary, and received the official backing of the Democratic Progressive Party.
 A by-election for Chang's vacated seat was held in September, and Liu won handily.
 In 2011, he joined the DPP-affiliated Our Generation Alliance led by Koo Kwang-ming.
 Liu's successful 2012 reelection campaign featured a hunger strike.
 Liu was a DPP candidate for the Yunlin County Magistracy in 2014, but ended his campaign after losing the party primary to Lee Chin-yung.
 He returned to the legislature in 2016.
 The Democratic Progressive Party nominated Liu as its candidate for the Yunlin County magistracy in April 2022.